dch789/DATT-2400/DATT_2400_A1/README.txt

 My project generates 'trees' of various design:

-Mostly makes use of random() and PVectors to generate shapes.
+Mostly makes use of for-loops, random() and PVectors to generate shapes.
 Also makes heavy use of Matrix transformations/rotations.

 Breakdown of generation: